What is Propane?

 Chemical reactions of Propane

-Like other alkanes, Propane also undergoes combustion reaction in a similar manner.
+Like other alkanes, Propane also undergoes combustion reactions in a similar manner.
 Propane burns in the presence of an excess amount of oxygen to produce carbon dioxide and water.

 C3H8 + 5O2 → 3CO2 + 4H2O + heat